jundalisay/spblist/content/en/research/leibniz/monadology/part-2.md

 This is how Descartes seems to have taken it, and subsequently Mr Poiret.
 It is only true of contingent truths, which depend on the principle of harmony, or the choice of the best; whereas necessary truths depend solely on his understanding, of which they are the internal object.

 47. This God alone is the primary unity, or the original simple substance, which produces all created or derivative monads.

-To speak figuratively, they are born from one moment to the next by continual flashes of lightening from the divinity; and they are limited by the receptivity of that which is created, which is essentially bounded.
+To speak figuratively, they are born from one moment to the next by continual flashes of lightning from the divinity.
+They are limited by the receptivity of that which is created, which is essentially bounded.

-48. In God there is power, which is the source of everything; then there is knowledge, which contains the detailed system of ideas; and finally will, which changes or produces things in accordance with the principle of the best.
+48. In God there is power, which is the source of everything.

+Then there is knowledge, which contains the detailed system of ideas.

+Finally will, which changes or produces things in accordance with the principle of the best.

-These correspond to what there is in created monads: the subject or basis, the faculty of perception, and the faculty of appetition.
-But in God these attributes are absolutely infinite, or perfect; whereas in created monads or entelechies (or ‘perfection-havers’, as Ermolao Barbaro translated this word) they are only imitations, which are closer the more perfection they have.
+These correspond to what there is in created monads:
+- the subject or basis
+- the faculty of perception
+- the faculty of appetition.

+But in God these attributes are absolutely infinite, or perfect.

+Whereas in created monads or entelechies (or ‘perfection-havers’, as Ermolao Barbaro translated this word) they are only imitations, which are closer the more perfection they have.

 49. Created beings are said to act externally in so far as they have perfection, and to be acted upon by another in so far as they are imperfect.